Hike from Xela to Lake Atitlan, San Pedro

 Our last trip this year, 12/28/19.
 We are offering 10% off.

-Our 45 kms will began in Cantel, a town located southeast from Quetzaltenango, at altitude of 2,950 meters above sea level and will finish in San Pedro la Laguna, Lake Atitlan, a town 1,560 meters above sea level.
+Our 45 km will begin in Cantel, a town located southeast of Quetzaltenango, at an altitude of 2,950 meters above sea level, and will finish in San Pedro la Laguna, Lake Atitlan, a town 1,560 meters above sea level.

-The walking and hiking terrain will be “columpios” which means rolling hills.
+The walking and hiking terrain will be “Columbus” which means rolling hills.
 There is also flat terrain in some parts.
 Therefore, this trip is moderately difficult with some more difficult parts.

-During the trip we will be walking through coffee farms, alongside corn fields, a cloud forest with pines where you might spot the Quetzal (Guatemala’s national bird), rivers, creeks, ravines, grasslands, isolated houses and villages.
-The walk/hike is part of the Sierra Madre Mountains, in one of the most beautiful and isolated parts of Guatemala’s nature, therefore you will be able to see up to 15 volcanoes including San Pedro, Atitlan, Toliman, Fuego, Acatenango, Santa Maria, Cerro Quemado, Agua, Tacana and Tajumulco.
+The walk/hike is part of the Sierra Madre Mountains, in one of the most beautiful and isolated parts of Guatemala’s nature, therefore you will be able to see up to 15 volcanoes including San Pedro, Atitlan, Toliman, Fuego, Acatenango, Santa Maria, Cerro Quemado, Agua, Tacana, and Tajumulco.